zowe/docs-site/docs/user-guide/cli-db2plugin.md

 ## Addressing the license requirement

 To successfully connect the Db2 CLI plug-in to a database on z/OS, a license needs to be present either on the client where the Zowe CLI is executed from, or else on z/OS.
-If you do not have a license configured when you execute Db2 CLI commands, you will receive an error `SQL1598N`:
+If you do not have a license configured when you execute Db2 CLI commands, you receive an error `SQL1598N`:

 ```
 DB2 ODBC Driver Error: [node-ibm_db] SQL_ERROR